Jump to section:

 - Adapt difficulty dynamically based on player skill assessment

-6. Business Process Automation
+6. Business Process Automation with Ruh.AI

 At Ruh.AI, model-based reflex principles power autonomous sales development representatives (SDRs) that handle outreach, qualification, and meeting scheduling.
 Our AI SDR platform maintains internal models of: